iPhone Overheating: Why It Happens and How to Cool It Down

-Your iPhone operates safely between 32°F and 95°F (0°C–35°C).
-Most people never think about that until the phone feels too hot to hold or an on-screen warning appears.
-During a long FaceTime call with the phone plugged in, the back grew uncomfortably warm in under 15 minutes — then the screen dimmed automatically.
-That’s iOS entering thermal protection mode, and it’s a signal something needs to change.
+Your iPhone is built to run safely between 32°F and 95°F (0°C–35°C), and most people never think about that range until the phone feels too hot to hold.
+I learned this the hard way on a long FaceTime call with the phone plugged in: the back grew uncomfortably warm in under 15 minutes, then the screen dimmed on its own.
+That dimming was iOS entering thermal protection mode. iPhone overheating is almost never a hardware fault — it is a signal that one app, setting, or charging habit needs to change.

-iPhone overheating is one of the most-searched iOS problems and spikes after every major software update.
-The good news: every cause here has a straightforward fix, and most take under five minutes to apply.
+This is one of the most-searched iOS problems, and complaints spike after every major software update.
+The good news is that every cause below has a straightforward fix, and most take me under five minutes to apply.

 Quick Answer

-Video editing, AR apps, 3D games, and GPS navigation push the A-series chip hard.
-Under sustained load — especially inside a heat-trapping case — temperatures rise quickly.
+Video editing, AR apps, 3D games, and turn-by-turn GPS navigation push the A-series chip hard.
+Under sustained load, especially inside a heat-trapping case, temperatures climb fast.
+The first time my phone threw a heat warning, a navigation app had been running in the background for an entire road trip.

 How to fix it

-1. Open App Switcher (swipe up from the bottom on Face ID models, or double-press Home) and swipe away any apps you’re not actively using.
+1. Open the App Switcher (swipe up from the bottom on Face ID models, or double-press Home) and swipe away anything you are not actively using.

-2. During gaming or AR sessions, take 5-minute breaks every 20–30 minutes.
+2. During gaming or AR sessions, take a five-minute break every 20–30 minutes.

-Pro tip: Go to Settings → Battery and check per-app power usage.
-Any app consuming 40% or more of battery in the background is almost certainly the heat source.
+To find the culprit, go to Settings → Battery and check per-app power usage.
+Any app burning 40% or more of battery in the background is almost certainly your heat source.

-Charging generates heat independently.
-Add an active display and a demanding app, and heat stacks up fast — this combination most reliably triggers iOS’s temperature warning.
+Charging generates heat on its own.
+Add an active display and a demanding app on top, and the heat stacks up quickly — this combination is what most reliably trips the on-screen temperature warning for me.

 How to fix it